Skip to Content

 My 7-month-pregnant wife, however, is thrilled to not have to lower herself to the floor just to find a pair of jammies.

-I think the piece turned out perfectly, and will hopefully be something that he’s able to use for a long time!
+I think the dresser update turned out perfectly, and will hopefully be something that he’s able to use for a long time!